VCTLabs/bruce/trunk/README.txt

 - runs fullscreen at native resolution (with sensible scaling of pages)
 - may switch to/from fullscreen quickly
 - HTML output of pages including notes
+- may display ReStructuredText files as presentations with one page per section

 Installation